 Trail work and grooming is performed by a Corsair Trail Council employee.
 There are many other expenses: equipment acquisition, fuel, mechanical repairs, insurance, garage and cabin, etc. This extensive and expensive project requires continuous funding.
-Funding is received by your contribution that you deposit in the slot of the donation tube at each trail head.
-Also, Corsair Trail Buttons ($10.00) are sold as a fundraiser.
+Funding is received by your financial contributions.
+Corsair Trail Buttons ($10.00) are sold as a fundraiser.
 This season's button design is shown here.

 CLICK ON THE BUTTON TO VIEW MORE TRAIL INFO, WEATHER FORECAST, ETC.